jhallen/joes-sandbox/cpm/README.md

 # CP/M Emulator

 This is a modified version of Parag Patel's Z80 / CP/M emulator.
-This version includes a filter/emulator for a VT-52 terminal.
+This version includes a filter/emulator for VT-52 and ADM3A terminals.
 Basically it converts VT-52 codes into ANSI codes.
-This allows screen oriented programs such as WordStar to operate properly with ANSI terminal emulators, such as xterm in Linux.
+This allows screen oriented programs such as WordStar to operate properly with ANSI terminal emulators, such as Xterm in Linux.

 Type 'make' to build the program.